Magi-Nation: Creature Listing

 Challenge Rating: 3 4

 Aside from their sharp claws and digging, bisiwogs have no particularly strong defenses.
 Once outside of their tunnels, they are vulnerable.
 They will usually flee if threatened outside of their warren, but once they are within their tunnels, they can dig quickly, emerging right below their targets.
+Bisiwogs do have a temper, and can turn ferocious if provoked.

 Bisiwogs are social creatures, and live in family warrens.
 These warrens usually have a long series of tunnels, allowing the bisiwogs to travel a fair distance without ever emerging.
 Their young are curious about the outside (outside of the warren, that is), and may emerge briefly to see what's around.
 They are particularly vulnerable when they emerge.